r9d7/destructuring-with-variable-declaration-assignment/README.md

 [var _, const bar, ...rest] = [1, 2, 3, 4];
 ```

-Except only when variable was already declared above and is available in the scope:
+The only exception is when the variable was already declared above and is available in the current scope:

 ```typescript
 // `const` _, `let` bar